House of Lords Brexit round-up: Home affairs

 On 29 March 2017 the prime minister notified the European Council of the UK's intention to withdraw from the European Union.

-The House of Lords is looking at the work of the EU, the implications of leaving and the exit process.
-This page contains a round-up of some of the key reports, analysis and debates on Brexit from the Lords on the topic of home affairs.
+This page contains a round-up of some of the key reports, analysis and debates on Brexit from the Lords between 2016 and 2019 on the topic of home affairs.

 Reports and analysis